Cover Letter for Internship Examples | How to Write (Format)

 Emphasize relevant skills with passion

-The cover letter for an internship should demonstrate your skills relevant to the position you are applying for.
+The cover letter should demonstrate your skills relevant to the position you are applying for.
 You can mention skills gained from volunteering for other jobs or projects.
 The skills mentioned should be beneficial to the company and illustrate how you can use them when you occupy the position.

 Explain why you consider yourself a good fit for the role